Ordination: Reformed, Methodist and Pentecostal churches

 For most Protestant denominations that have an office of bishop, including certain Lutheran and many Methodist churches, this is not viewed as a separate ordination or order of ministry.
 Rather, bishops are ordained ministers of the same order as other pastors, simply having been "consecrated" or installed into the "office" (that is, the role) of bishop.
 However, some Lutheran churches also claim valid apostolic succession.

 Some Protestant churches – especially Pentecostal ones – have an informal tier of ministers.
 Those who graduate from a bible college or take a year of prescribed courses are licensed ministers.
 Licensed ministers are addressed as "Minister" and ordained ministers as "Reverend."
 They, and also Evangelical pastors, are generally ordained at a ceremony called "pastoral consecration".

-Non-denominational

-In Christianity, the term non-denominational refers to those churches that have not formally aligned themselves with an established denomination, or remain otherwise officially autonomous.
-This, however, does not preclude an identifiable standard among such congregations.
-Non-denominational congregations may establish a functional denomination by means of mutual recognition of or accountability to other congregations and leaders with commonly held doctrine, policy and worship without formalizing external direction or oversight in such matters.
-Some non-denominational churches explicitly reject the idea of a formalized denominational structure as a matter of principle, holding that each congregation must be autonomous.

-Non-denominational is generally used to refer to one of two forms of independence: political or theological.
-That is, the independence may come about because of a religious disagreement or political disagreement.
-This causes some confusion in understanding.
-Some churches say they are non-denominational because they have no central headquarters (though they may have affiliations with other congregations.)
-Other churches say they are non-denominational because their belief structures are unique.

-Members of non-denominational churches often consider themselves simply "Christians".
-However, the acceptance of any particular stance on a doctrine or practice (for example, on baptism), about which there is not general unanimity among churches or professing Christians, may be said to establish a de facto credal identity.
-In essence, this would mean that each non-denominational church forms its own unofficial "denomination" with a specific set of tenets as defined by the beliefs and practices of its own congregation.

 Jehovah's Witnesses

 Jehovah's Witnesses consider an adherent's baptism to constitute ordination as a minister.
 Governments have generally recognized that Jehovah's Witnesses' full-time appointees (such as their "regular pioneers") qualify as ministers regardless of sex or appointment as an elder or deacon ("ministerial servant").
 The religion asserts ecclesiastical privilege only for its appointed elders, but the religion permits any baptized adult male in good standing to officiate at a baptism, wedding, or funeral.